degnbol/PhosTF/README.md

 Simulation and inference of networks of gene regulation with Protein Kinase, Transcription Factor and gene elements.
 Most functions can be called through simulation.jl and inference.jl.

 ## REQUIRMENTS
 - Julia.
-Currently on 1.6.4
+Currently on 1.7.1

 ## CONFIG
-- Configure some commands by running config.sh.
+- Configure a `git root` command by running `./config.sh`.

 ## INSTALL
-- Julia dependencies can be insalled with `install.jl` either by running
+- Julia dependencies can be installed with `./install.jl`.
-  - `./install.jl main` to install newest versions to main environment or
-  - `./install.jl env` to install to the isolated environment at git root.
-Activate it by setting `JULIA_PROJECT`, e.g. temporarily with `. ./activate.sh` or auto-detect environment at startup, e.g. by adding something like `using Pkg; proj = Base.current_project(); proj === nothing || Pkg.activate(proj)` to `~/.julia/config/startup.jl`
+- Auto-detect environment at startup by adding `startup.jl` to `~/.julia/config/startup.jl`, e.g. by running `cat startup.jl >> ~/.julia/config/startup.jl`